MayaPosch/NymphCast/README.md

 An APK has been made available for installation on Android in the 'releases' section.
 A desktop release for Windows (x64) is available as well.

-## Quick Start ##
+## Getting Started ##

+**Note:** This section is for building the project from source.
+Look under the 'Releases' section for binary builds.

-This quick start guide assumes building the receiver (**server**) project on a system (like a Raspberry Pi) running a current version of Debian (Buster) or equivalent.
+This getting started guide assumes building the receiver (**server**) project on a system (like a Raspberry Pi) running a current version of Debian (Buster) or equivalent.
 The **player** application can be built on Linux/BSD/MacOS with a current GCC toolchain, or MSYS2 on Windows with MinGW toolchain.

 **Server**

-Here two options are possible:
+After cloning the project to one's system, two options are possible:

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.
 2. Run the `install_linux.sh` script in the project root to install Avahi & Systemd services on Linux systems which support both.